 Prof. Anibal Ollero is full Professor Head of GRVC at University Seville, and Scientific Advisor of the Center for Aerospace Technologies (CATEC) also in Seville.
 He has been full professor at the Universities of Santiago in the Vigo Campus and Malaga (Spain).
 In all these institutions he has funded research groups and laboratories.
 He has been also researcher at the Robotics Institute of Carnegie Mellon University (Pittsburgh, USA) and LAAS-CNRS (Toulouse, France).
 He authored more than 800 publications, including 9 books and 235 papers in journals of the citation index and has been editor of 13 books.
 He has been supervisor or co-supervisor of 47 PhD Thesis.
 He leads more than 170 research projects and contracts with industries, participating in more than 35 projects of the European Research Programmes being coordinator of 7 and associated or deputy coordinator of 3.
 He is the principal investigator of the Advanced ERC Grant GRIFFIN on bioinspired aerial robots.
 In these projects he developed several world-wide innovations, particularly in aerial robotics and unmanned aerial vehicles, such as the aerial robotic manipulation, the fully autonomous landing on mobile platforms, the transportation of a load by means of several autonomous helicopters, and the cooperation of multiple unmanned aerial systems for detection and monitoring applications.
 He received 28 Research awards including Spanish National Award in Research (Engineering), Rei Jaume I in New Technologies (2019), Global Winner of the Innovation Radar Prize of the European Commission in the Information and Communication Technologies 2017, elected between the three European Innovators of the Year 2017 and included between the European personalities of the Year 2017, between others.

-Prof. Mirko Kovac is Head of the Materials and Technology Center of Robotics at the Swiss Federal Laboratories for Materials Science and Technology.
+Prof. Mirko Kovac is Head of the Laboratory of Sustainability Robotics at the Swiss Federal Laboratories for Materials Science and Technology.
 He is also Director of the Aerial Robotics Laboratory at Imperial College London and Royal Society Wolfson Fellow.
 His research is focused on the development of flying and biohybrid soft robotic solutions for digital infrastructure systems.
 Prof. Kovac's particular specialization is in robot design, hardware development, and multi-modal robot mobility.
 Previously, he was a post-doctoral researcher at the Harvard Microrobotics Laboratory as part of the Wyss Institute for Biologically Inspired Engineering at Harvard University in Cambridge, USA.
 He obtained his Ph.D. with the Laboratory of Intelligent Systems at the Swiss Federal Institute of Technology in Lausanne (EPFL).
 He received his undergraduate degree in Mechanical Engineering from the Swiss Federal Institute of Technology in Zurich (ETHZ) in 2005.
 During his studies, he was a research associate with the University of California in Berkeley USA, RIETER Automotive Switzerland, the WARTSILA Diesel Technology Division in Switzerland, and CISERV in Singapore.
 Since 2006, he has presented his work in more than 70 international proceedings and journals and has won several best paper awards.
 He has also delivered more than 30 keynote lectures and he regularly acts as an advisor to government, investment funds, and industry on robotics opportunities.